uber/h3-java/docs/releasing.md

 2. Change the version number of the library to remove "-SNAPSHOT".
 Update [CHANGELOG.md](../CHANGELOG.md) to have the correct date for this version.
 3. Commit.
 Make sure this revision builds in CI.
 4. `mvn clean deploy`
-5. If this looks good, release the build inn Sonatype Nexus Manager.
+5. If this looks good, release the build in [Sonatype Nexus Manager](https://oss.sonatype.org/).
 6. Update the version number to be higher and include "-SNAPSHOT'.
 Update `CHANGELOG.md` to have an Unreleased section.
 7. Commit.
 The release is now done and development can resume from this point.